Purdue-CS193/homework-0-ThomasKuhn11/README.md

-# CS 193 Homework 0 - GitHub and Your Own Website!
+# Changed CS 193 Homework 0 - GitHub and Your Own Website!

 ## What is this assignment